 This is probably why this particular distance has become increasingly popular in recent years.
 The main differences between training for a full marathon and a half-marathon are:

-3. Problems with hitting the wall or running out of energy is not something you need to worry about on a half-marathon, because the body is able to store enough energy for the entire distance and you can run it at a higher speed
+- Problems with hitting the wall or running out of energy are not something you need to worry about on a half-marathon, because the body is able to store enough energy for the entire distance and you can run it at a higher speed

-2. Training to a Half Marathon – is About Variety
+Training For a Half Marathon – is About Variety

 The reason is that the body will adapt to a load and if the load is the same every time you run it will not do more!
 You will only increase the improvement of shape if you expose your body to greater loads than it can handle already.
 But it’s something that needs to be done with care as it’s of no purpose giving the body more and more loads at once.

-You need to gradually increase the loads and challenge your body to ensure success without injury, illness or burnout.
-A rule of thumb is that you must increase your training volume by 5 – 10% per week to experience a safe and effective progress.
+You need to gradually increase the loads and challenge your body to ensure success without injury, illness, or burnout.
+A rule of thumb is that you must increase your training volume by 5 – 10% per week to experience safe and effective progress.

-But it is also the case that if you do not develop / exert yourself, it does not work either.
-You need to create variety by put together different types of training that are targeted to the running distance you choose – a half marathon in our case, as well as
+But it is also the case that if you do not develop/exert yourself, it does not work either.
+You need to create variety by putting together different types of training that are targeted to the running distance you choose – a half marathon in our case.

-increasing your speed, distance and training frequency as you get in better shape, otherwise your progress will stall and your body will not develop the physiological changes needed to become a better runner and of course the development has to be managed in the right way.
+You also have to increase your speed, distance, and training frequency as you get in better shape otherwise, your progress will stall and your body will not develop the physiological changes needed to become a better runner.
+Of course, the development has to be managed in the right way.

-This is why swimmers swim, runners run, dancers dance etc. Your heart does not know if you are dancing tango or running.
-For the heart, both are Cardio vascular training.
-So, being focused on the specific training you are performing is the best method to develop skills, muscles, tendons and ligaments as well as neuromuscular patterns.
+This is why swimmers swim, runners run, dancers dance, etc. Your heart does not know if you are dancing the tango or running.
+For the heart, both are Cardiovascular training.
+So, being focused on the specific training you are performing is the best method to develop skills, muscles, tendons, and ligaments as well as neuromuscular patterns.